 How can these facts help your business, you might ask.
 Well, every business has a story to tell, including yours.
 But how can you develop it at every stage in order to improve your sales performance?

-We are going to focus on this particular question and explore the opportunities you have in order to differentiate your restaurant in a crowded marketplace.
+We will focus on this particular question and explore your opportunities to differentiate your restaurant in a crowded marketplace.

 A business without a visual storytelling website is a brand without a face